Cárcel Modelo

 Cárcel Modelo, also known as Cárcel Celular, was the main prison for men in Madrid at the turn of the 20th century.
 Located in the Moncloa-Aravaca district, it was inaugurated in 1884 after seven years of construction and replaced the 18th century Cárcel del Saladero.
 The name "Modelo" derived from its standing as a model for other Spanish prisons.
 The prison operated through 1939, when it was shuttered and demolished after being damaged during the Spanish Civil War.

+History

+The Saladero prison no longer offered sanitary conditions, and the Madrid municipality aimed to build another prison on the outskirts of Madrid.
+One of the first architectural projects for the new building, to be located on Alberto Aguilera Street, was presented by architect Bruno Fernández de los Ronderos in 1860; but this new prison was never built.
+However, his plans served as inspiration for the prison that would later be built in Moncloa, already influenced by the architectural theories of Jeremy Bentham.